-The Raja Ampat Aggressor is a proud 30m motor yacht with a thick steel double hull and distinctive high bow which tours imperiously around the waters of Raja Ampat, Cenderawasih Bay, Triton Bay and the Banda Sea.
-Bringing the Aggressor style to these fabulous Indonesian diving destinations, the crew of 14 will attend to the every need of the maximum 16 guests on board.
+The Raja Ampat Aggressor is a 30m motor yacht with a thick steel double hull construction and distinctive high bow which tours imperiously around the waters of Raja Ampat, Sangalaki, Halmahera and North Sulawesi.
+Bringing style to these fabulous Indonesian diving destinations, the crew of 14 will attend to the every need of the maximum 16 guests on board.
+It is a proud member of the worldwide Aggressor Fleet.

-This spacious liveaboard has a roomy, air-conditioned saloon and dining area where guests gather to dine, socialise, use the book library and to enjoy the nightly entertainment including educational marine presentations, and movies.
-There is also free Wi-Fi on a 3G connection, but signal availability is quite limited.
-Alternative relaxation space is on the covered sun deck with comfortable wrap-around cushioned seating.
-Guests sleep in 8 staterooms all with ensuite bathrooms as well as TVs with USB sticks loaded with audio-visual entertainment.
+This spacious liveaboard has a roomy, air-conditioned saloon and dining area where guests gather in a relaxed atmosphere to dine, socialise, use the book library and to enjoy the nightly entertainment including educational marine presentations, and movies.
+There is also a guest email service and free Wi-Fi on a 3G connection, but signal availability is quite limited.
+Alternative relaxation space is on the covered sun deck with comfortable wrap-around cushioned seating, or the romantic foredeck for stargazing and relaxing.
+There is also a fully-stocked refreshments corner that has an icemaker and refrigerator.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local beer and wine (1 glass, the next ones are US$ 5 each) with dinner, transfers to the boat from the airport, dives, experienced English-speaking divemaster(s) (6 divers per DM), tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, alcoholic drinks, transfers to the boat from the local airport/hotel, dives, experienced English-speaking divemaster(s) (max.
+4 divers per guide), tanks, weights and weightbelts, all taxes.

 Non-diver rate: US$ 200 off the full published price (does not apply to specials).

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a stateroom or pay a supplement of 65% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a stateroom or pay a supplement of 65% of the published price for their own cabin.

-Dive clubs and group discounts: Pay for 7 guests and 1 extra person can join the cruise in a Deluxe stateroom free of charge (total 8 guests).
-See whole boat charter rates, equivalent to: Pay for 14 guests and 2 additional persons can join the cruise free of charge.
+Dive clubs and group discounts: Pay for 7 guests and 1 extra person can join the cruise free of charge (total 8+ guests).

-Windows on main deck, large portholes on middle deck staterooms
+Windows on upper deck, windows or portholes on main deck

 Nitrox - 28m² dive deck with 2 fresh water showers and 1 toilet - 2 x 40 HP dinghies - Separate rinse tank for cameras - Camera room - Air-conditioned saloon with TV, DVD, sound system - 3G internet - Movie and book library, games and magazines - Fish ID and diving books - Sea kayaks - Water dispenser - Well-stocked bar - Shaded out-side area - Sun decks with cushioned bench seating - Onboard boutique